hansbakker/htmx_chatbot/README.md

 *   **File Upload Fails:** Ensure `static/uploads/` directory exists (created automatically).
 *   **Tools Not Working After File Upload:** When a file is in context, tools are automatically disabled.
 Click "📎 Clear File Context" to re-enable them.
 *   **Lost Conversation History:** File analysis temporarily clears history for API compatibility.
 Use "Clear File Context" to restore history when done analyzing files.
+*   **Timezone Not Detected:** For localhost (127.0.0.1), timezone detection defaults to UTC.
+Deploy to a server with a public IP for automatic detection.